greg-js/arch-wiki-md-repo/wiki/_content/english/Arch Linux Archive.md

 ```

-or by replace your `/etc/pacman.d/mirrorlist` by the following content:
+or by replacing your `/etc/pacman.d/mirrorlist` with the following content:

 ```
 ##